-34. What is the review process, and how will the applications be evaluated?
+33. What is the review process, and how will the applications be evaluated?

-Grant applications are subject to a multi-step review process.
+Grant applications are subject to a multistep review process.
 The eligibility review will assess application completeness and eligibility.
 The eligible applications will be reviewed by an Objective Review Committee (ORC) to assess technical merit.
-The application narrative and review criteria outlined in the PSGP FOA (CPSC-20-001) will be used by the ORC to review and rank applications.
+The application narrative and review criteria outlined in the PSGP FOA will be used by the ORC to review and rank applications.

-35. Will the amount of funds be reduced if there are substantially more eligible applications than available funds or depending on the strength of the application?
-Applications that are selected for grant awards will be funded at the full amount requested in the grant application.
+34. Will the amount of funds be reduced if there are substantially more eligible applications than available funds or depending on the strength of the application?
+Applications that are selected for grant awards will generally be funded at the full amount requested in the grant application.
+CPSC is obligated to remove costs which are unallowable under 2 CFR 200.

-36. What are the criteria to make my application competitive?
+35. What are the criteria to make my application competitive?

 Applicants should request funds that are adequate, necessary, and reasonable to make the application competitive.
-Applications will be reviewed and scored independently by the ORC, as described and based on the application narrative and review criteria outlined under section IV. and V. of the PSGP FOA (CPSC-20-001).
+Applications will be reviewed and scored independently by the ORC based on the application narrative and review criteria outlined under section IV. and V. of the PSGP FOA.
 CPSC encourages applicants to review carefully the PSGP criteria to ensure that applications meet or exceed the established criteria.